 This skill is best practiced when an unprecedented situation occurs.
 For example, when a natural disaster hits town and you have minutes to decide whether it’s smart to bug in or bug out.

 The bottom line is, you gotta stick to your decisions and run with them.
 You can even go as far as practicing your decision-making skills by participating in prepper drills or dry runs.

 Channel your inner chameleon

-Doomsday could creep up any minute, and there’s no way of telling how it’ll affect your way of life.
+Doomsday can creep up any minute, and there’s no way of telling how it’ll affect your way of life.

 Adapting is how the human body responds to a change in the environment.
 If you fail to adjust to new conditions, this could lead to your untimely demise.
 And that ain’t good.